- SWING Tutorial

-Java provide us with various layout manager to position the controls.
-The properties like size, shape and arrangement varies from one layout manager to other layout manager.
-When the size of the applet or the application window changes the size, shape and arrangement of the components also changes in response i.e. the layout managers adapt to the dimensions of appletviewer or the application window.
+Java provides various layout managers to position the controls.
+Properties like size, shape, and arrangement varies from one layout manager to the other.
+When the size of the applet or the application window changes, the size, shape, and arrangement of the components also changes in response, i.e. the layout managers adapt to the dimensions of the appletviewer or the application window.

 The layout manager is associated with every Container object.
 Each layout manager is an object of the class that implements the LayoutManager interface.

-Following are the interfaces defining functionalities of Layout Managers.
+Following are the interfaces defining the functionalities of Layout Managers.

-Following is the list of commonly used controls while designed GUI using AWT.
+Following is the list of commonly used controls while designing GUI using AWT.

 The CardLayout object treats each component in the container as a card.
 Only one card is visible at a time.

-The GridLayout manages the components in form of a rectangular grid.
+The GridLayout manages the components in the form of a rectangular grid.

-The GroupLayout hierarchically groups components in order to position them in a Container.
+The GroupLayout hierarchically groups the components in order to position them in a Container.

 A SpringLayout positions the children of its associated container according to a set of constraints.